hyruuk/py300chess/README.md

 - **Visual feedback**: Real-time confidence indicators and system status
 - **Simulation mode**: Test without EEG hardware using simulated signals
 - **Flexible EEG setup**: Support for single or multi-channel configurations
+- **Modular architecture**: Independent components that can be mixed and matched

 ## Requirements